gavinmcfarland/stancy/THOUGHTS.md

 4. If a folder has an index file, it is presumed to be a resource.
 5. If the name of a folder is not a plural rest it as an object.
 6. Need a way to let user add what data can be included in resource, perhaps by adding a file to the folder.
+7. Need a way to let users add fields to individual resources
+8. Need a way to let users create custom routes

 # Future